Bicycle New England

 Material: Double-layer synthetic material (75% polyester) in the front and breathable material on the back; composed of 85% polyester and 15% spandex.

-Pros: Crazy comfortable, warm, versatile, good looking, multiple zippers, functional draw string, solid stitching, inexpensive, washable
+Pros: Crazy comfortable, warm, versatile, good looking, multiple zippers, functional drawstring, solid stitching, inexpensive, washable

 Cons: Hard to come up with anything although you may need to order a size or two up (they run small)